jbayham/jbayham.github.io/AREC570/reproducibility/index.md

 7. Regress life expectancy on gdp per capita and display the regression table.
 Don't worry about the ancillary stats.

+## Test

-#### Now have someone else reproduce your code.
+Now have someone else reproduce your code.
 Think about what information you will need to give them (your documentation).

+## Deliverable

+Put your project on Github or Google Drive and share it with me.

 ## Additional Resources